Mission Statement and Charge

 Some behavior problems have no clear explanation but are clearly not conducive to the supportive learning environment CLU intends to promote.
 At other times, a person's poor behavior can be linked to substance use, a medical condition or a mental health problem.

-The CARE gathers and examines information from a variety of sources in an effort to assess whether a CLU community member might need additional assistance and, if so, how that might be provided most helpfully.
-In addition to the five core CARE members, legal counsel, other administrators, faculty, or staff members knowledgeable of the issue at hand might also meet with the CARE.
+The CARE Team gathers and examines information from a variety of sources in an effort to assess whether a CLU community member might need additional assistance and, if so, how that might be provided most helpfully.
+In addition to the six core CARE members, legal counsel, other administrators, faculty, or staff members knowledgeable of the issue at hand might also meet with the CARE Team.

 Contacting CLU's CARE Team

-Students, faculty and staff members who wish to inform CLU's CARE of a community member whose behavior threatens the health and safety of that person or others, may send an email to email@example.com.
-The individual may also provide information to CARE by calling the CLU 24 hour Campus Conduct Hotline at (866) 943-5787 or by contacting any member of CARE directly.
+Students, faculty and staff members who wish to inform CLU's CARE Team of a student whose behavior threatens the health and safety of that person or others, may send an email to email@example.com.
+The individual may also provide information to the CARE Team by calling the CLU 24 hour Campus Conduct Hotline at (866) 943-5787 or by contacting any member of the CARE Team directly.

-The CARE asks that emails provide the following information:
+The CARE Team asks that emails provide the following information:

 - Name of the individual whose behavior raises a concern